 - New for Old Cover - on all vessels less than three years old.

 - Full cover whilst racing for all sailing yachts.

 - 12 months cover whilst afloat or laid up ashore.

 - Cover for sails and covers, damaged by vermin.

-If you have any further questions regarding yacht insurance, I would be pleased to assist.
-I can be contacted by email or by telephone on 01636 707606.
+If you have any further questions regarding yacht insurance, we would be pleased to assist.
+We can be contacted by email or by telephone on 01636 707606.